proxyroot/proxyroot.github.io/_posts/2020-07-11-slack-webhooks-github-actions-formatting.markdown

 ### What is a Webhook?

 Lets take an example of shipment tracker.
 Customers want to order some toys online and they would like to receive shipment updates.
 A shipment company provides a way to subscribe to shipments by allowing the developer to add a webhook url to the shipment.
-As the shipment moves along the way to destination it status changes and this event will be sent to a handled that calls the webhook url with the status data.
+As the shipment moves along the way to destination it status changes and this event will be sent to a handler that calls the webhook url with the status data.

 ### Idea